netbymatt/nexrad-level-2-plot/README.md

 data|{canvas[palette]}|Typically the output of [plot()](#plotfile-options).\<product type>.

 # Notable and breaking changes

+## v2.6.0 Notable, Additional canvas configuration options
+The options antialias, imageSmoothingEnabled, and alpha were added and passed directly to the canvas context when creating it before plotting.
+Disabling these options (which were previously defaulted to on) can speed up plotting by about 5% and reduce output image size by up to 10% at a very slight cost of visual appearance.

 ## v2.5.0 Notable, 300km range now interperted correctly
 Prior to this version, if the data had the ```super_res_control.300km``` flag set the resulting image would effectively be "zoomed in by 2x".
 Upon examing the results of this flag on the plot, reference plots and the ```gate_count``` values it was determined no scaling needed to be performed if this flag was present.
 Instead, the ```gate_count``` already reflects the additional data the flag indicates.
 This mainly affects VEL plots and some REF plots at higher elevations, depending on the VCP the radar is using.